kvnn/OrdControl/README.md

+# NOTE: this project is no longer supported

 # OrdControl
 This is a one-click AWS deployment to run a Bitcoin full-node and [Ord](https://github.com/casey/ord) instance with a client-controller.
 The client currently facilitates creating an ord wallet, viewing balance/address info and uploading / inscribing files.